List of countries | Ranking

 Telephones - fixed lines

-note: entry includes the West Bank and the Gaza Strip
+Note: This data includes both the West Bank and the Gaza Strip.

 Telephones - mobile cellular

-note: entry includes the West Bank and the Gaza Strip
+Note: This data includes both the West Bank and the Gaza Strip.

 Broadcast media

-the Palestinian Authority operates 1 TV and 1 radio station; about 20 private TV and 40 radio stations; Jordanian TV and satellite TV accessible
+The Palestinian Authority operates 1 TV and 1 radio station, alongside approximately 20 private TV and 40 radio stations.
+Jordanian TV and satellite TV are also accessible in the region.

 Internet country code